Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Introduction

-In \emph{dynamic} gossip \cite{DitmarschEPRS17,hvdetal.dynamicgossip:2019} the agents do not only exchange all the secrets they know but also all the telephone numbers they know.
+In \emph{dynamic} gossip~\cite{DitmarschEPRS17,hvdetal.dynamicgossip:2019} the agents do not only exchange all the secrets they know but also all the neighbours (telephone numbers) they know.
 This results in network expansion: not only the secret relation but also the number relation is expanded after a call.
 The network is then dynamic, which explains the term.
-However, if the number relation is a complete digraph (the universal relation), i.e., when all agents know all telephone numbers, then the dynamic and classical gossip problem coincide.
-Here we will assume complete digraphs and thus not investigate dynamic gossip.
+If the number relation is a complete digraph (the universal relation), i.e., when all agents know all telephone numbers, then the dynamic and classic gossip problem coincide.
+We assume complete digraphs and thus do not investigate dynamic gossip.

-Another way to load the messages beyond merely exchanging secrets is to exchange \emph{knowledge about secrets}.
-This approach is taken in \cite{HerzigM17}.
-Primarily, in a call the two agents may exchange all the secrets they know.
+Another way in which gossip protocols can be epistemic is when they strive to realize higher-order epistemic goals.
+Such protocols were investigated in~\cite{HerzigM17,CooperHMMR19}.
+They show that arbitrarily higher-order mutual knowledge of all secrets can be obtained when the callers are permitted not merely to exchange secrets but also \emph{knowledge about secrets}.
+In their approach, primarily, in a call the two agents may exchange all the secrets they know.
 But once this is done, they may also exchange the information `everyone knows all the secrets'.
 This requires that the number of agents is known.
 And once \emph{that} is done, they may exchange the information `everyone knows that everyone knows all the secrets', and so on.
-They thus achieve higher-order shared knowledge of all secrets (all the agents know that all the agents know, etc.).
+They thus achieve higher-order mutual knowledge of all secrets (all the agents know that all the agents know, etc.).
+Surprisingly, arbitrary higher-order goals cannot be reached if agents are only allowed to exchange secrets, assuming that agents can only observe their own calls~\cite{DitmarschG22}: `everyone knows that everyone knows all the secrets' is all you can get.
+This makes gossip protocols with that epistemic goal a particularly interesting target for analysis.